-The system can have up to 8 Hydra Gigabit interface units.
+The system can have up to 8 Hydra Gigabit Interface units.
 During set up, the user can decide how many of the system's Gigabit interfaces will be available for redundancy.
 The bandwidth chosen for redundancy will be reserved for use by the redundancy system, and will not be used during normal operation.

-Each Hydra I/O box connects to the network via its primary port, which is used for both audio and control data.
-A second port on the unit allows a second connection to the network to be made, for redundancy.
-Each port has a unique IP address.
+Each console uses just one port on each Hydra I/O box, which is used for both audio and control data.
+The Hydra I/O boxes have a second port, which allows a second connection to the network to be made.
+This second port has its own IP address.
 Two consoles on the same network may use different ports on the same Hydra I/O box.
 They can each still have a redundant path to the other port.